arangodb/docs/3.10/arangosearch-ranking.md

 To achieve stable pagination, you must meet the following requirements:
 - the dataset should not be changed
-- the `SORT` operation must have at least one field with an unique to sort by
+- the `SORT` operation must have at least one field with an unique value to sort by

 When stable sort is required, you can use a tiebreaker field.
 If the application has a preferred field that indicates the order of documents with the same score,